SUDAR2005/Bouncy-ball/README.md

 ## Project Structure

 - `main.py`: The main script containing the game logic.
-- `mock-background1.png`: Background image used in the game.
+- `ball-background.avif`: Background image used in the game.
 - `Bouncy_ball_score.txt`: File where scores are saved.

 ## Running the Game